TRAIL MAPS

 Info on water sources, camping areas, required permits, shuttles, parking and more.

-Now through December 31, your gift goes twice as far to support the life-changing experiences that happen on the TRT!
+Now through December 31, your gift helps unlock an additional $20,000 in funding to support the life-changing experiences that happen on the TRT!

 The Tahoe Rim Trail Association is hosting a Hybrid Wilderness First Responder course taught by NOLS Wilderness Medicine (NOLS WMI).
 This course is the industry standard for professional guides, trip leaders, search and rescue team members, outdoor enthusiasts, and international travelers.